VTwin90/UN-PERFECT-DATE/TESTING.md

 * TC001-TC011

 ### User Story:
-> As a site owner I want users to be able to contact the developer for collaboration, queries, feedback and network.
+> As a site owner I want users to be able to contact the developer for collaboration, queries, feedback, and network.

 Tests Covering story:
 * TC007